Greetings

 Hiroshi Kimura

-(Institute of Innovative Research, Tokyo Institute of Technology)
+(Institute of Integrated Research, Institute of Science Tokyo)

 Thanks to the hard work of President Shigeo Hayashi and the Organizing Committee, the 46th Annual Meeting was successfully concluded in the end of last year.
 The 46th Annual Meeting was held as online symposia followed by local events at Kobe, due to the uncertain state of the COVID-19 pandemic at the time of planning.
 The symposia, poster presentations, and corporate exhibitions held locally seemed to regain the activity seen before the pandemic.
 Additionally, timely plans such as the ‘Generative AI and Scientific Research’ forum and seminars on paper publication and open science provided information on recent trends in science and society.
 I would like to express my heartfelt thanks to Hayashi san.